 \subsection{Waveguide array design}

-To design a system that can support a discrete soliton, we consider the facility of femto-second laser based waveguide writing in a transparent bulk medium \cite{Szameit2006,lv_three-dimensional_2015,pavlov_femtosecond_2017,wang_two-photon_2023}, and propose an index array formed by 1.8 \% GeO$_2$ doped silica cores suspended in a silica cladding.
-At the operating wavelength of $\lambda_0 = 1.55$ $\mu$m, the core and cladding refractive indices are found to be $\mu_1 = 1.4477$ and $\mu_2 = 1.4446$, respectively \cite{fleming_dispersion_1984}.
-We consider the cylindrical cores to have a radius of $R= 6$ $\mu \text{m}$ and Kerr coefficient as $n_2 \approx 2.7 \times 10^{-20} ~\text{m}^2 W^{-1}$.
-This $n_2$ leads to the nonlinear coefficient for the fundamental mode as $\gamma = \omega_0 n_2/c A_{\text{eff}} = 0.64$ W$^{-1}$ km$^{-1}$, where $\omega_0$ is the operating frequency and $A_{\text{eff}}$ represents the effective mode area of the guided channel \cite{agrawal_nonlinear_2013}.
-For such an array of cylindrical waveguides, the coupling coefficient between two adjacent channels is given as \cite{tewari_analysis_1986}
+To create a system capable of supporting a discrete soliton, we can employ femto-second laser waveguide writing facility \cite{Szameit2006,lv_three-dimensional_2015,pavlov_femtosecond_2017,wang_direct_2019,wang_two-photon_2023}.
+We propose an index array of 1.8\% GeO$_2$-doped silica cores within a silica cladding.
+At an operating wavelength of $\lambda_0 = 1.55$ $\mu$m, the refractive indices are determined to be $\mu_1 = 1.4477$ for the core and $\mu_2 = 1.4446$ for the cladding \cite{fleming_dispersion_1984}.
+The cylindrical cores, with a radius of $R = 6$ $\mu$m, have a Kerr coefficient of $n_2 \approx 2.7 \times 10^{-20} ~\text{m}^2 W^{-1}$, resulting in a nonlinear coefficient for the fundamental mode of $\gamma = 0.64$ W$^{-1}$ km$^{-1}$.
+For such an array of cylindrical waveguides, the coupling coefficient between adjacent channels is given as \cite{tewari_analysis_1986}